 I'll remember this fact the next time I'm told about honest Abe, I mean George.
 Whatever.

 I hasten to add that even if the slaves were paid, the transaction could not have been made on an equal basis.
-Who would take a chance on refusing the person who physically owned them?
-I would not have.
-Even if they did get the 122 shillings, their teeth were stolen.
+I have been afraid to say no bosses who actually paid me for my labor.
+Besides, what would be the point of owning people if they actually had the right to refuse anything.